This page was last updated on 13 January 2008.

 • Jack McDevitt: A Talent for War

-History as verisimilitude.
+History --and mystery -- as verisimilitude.

 • Kevin O’Donnell: Fire on the Border